Spiral (Vangelis album): Overview

 It is a concept album, thematically inspired by ancient Tao philosophy, exploring the nature of the universe moving in spirals.
-On the front cover is cited Tao Te Ching: "Going on means going far - Going far means returning", while the sleeve notes state that the track "Dervish D" is "inspired by the Dervish dancer who by his whirling realises the spiralling of the universe".
+On the front cover is cited Tao Te Ching: "Going on means going far – Going far means returning", while the sleeve notes state that the track "Dervish D" is "inspired by the Dervish dancer who by his whirling realises the spiralling of the universe".
+Vangelis himself designed the cover artwork.

 It was a less known and acclaimed album than the two which preceded in the 1970s, Heaven and Hell (1975) and Albedo 0.39 (1976).

 Release

-The album reached #38 on the Dutch album charts in 1978.
+The album reached number 38 on the Dutch album charts in 1978.

 In 2011, the album was included, along with Heaven and Hell and Albedo 0.39, in a 3-CD box set series "Original Album Classics" by Sony, RCA and Legacy Recordings.
 In 2013, the album was released in a remastered and reissued digipak edition by Esoteric Recordings.
 It includes a bonus track, previously never issued on CD, "To the Unknown Man (II)", which was released as a B-side of the single "To the Unknown Man" in 1977.

 Instrumentation

 The album is entirely instrumental, apart from Vangelis' processed vocals on "Ballad".
-Vangelis plays synthesizer, sequencers, electric piano, electronic organ, harmonica, brass, timpani, percussion.
-It is the first album on which Vangelis used the Yamaha CS-80 synthesizer, on which he would come to rely heavily in subsequent work, and is the most sequencer-based album of his career.
+Vangelis plays synthesisers, sequencers, electric piano, drums and percussion.
+The Yamaha CS-80 synthesizer is featured for the first time on a Vangelis album; he returned to this synth many times in subsequent albums.